 - Loss of information and data

 Just by connecting your laptop to the internet, you are now part of the internet of things.
-All your information that is in your laptop or computer is at risk as hackers are all over the internet looking for victims.
-They use code scripts and techniques to search for and detect new devices that have recently connected to the internet of things.
+All your information that is on your computer is at risk.
+Hackers use code scripts and techniques to search for and detect new devices that have recently connected to the internet of things.
 They have advanced technologies to know if these components have proper cybersecurity controls.
-If they do not have the proper controls, then it is be easy for the hackers to access private information.
+If they do not have the appropriate controls, then it is easy for hackers to access your private information.

-Hackers will use unprotected components as a gateway or access point to other protected components that can be difficult to access if it were not for these unsecured components.
+Hackers will use unprotected components as a gateway or access point to other protected components, putting even the protected components at risk.

-For your safety you should have firewalls to protect all your connected components so that they may not fall as prey to hackers.
-Having strong antivirus will also assist you in making sure that you are safe from attacks.
+For your safety, you should have firewalls to protect all your connected components so that they may not fall prey to hackers.
+Having a reliable antivirus software will also assist you in making sure that you are safe from attacks.

 - Denial of Service

-IoT components can be used as botnets that are controlled remotely using malware.
-As technology advances hackers are becoming more sophisticated IoT devices often have limited processing power but when many thousands of IoT devices are leveraged as botnets they can be used to create very powerful denial of service attacks and create havoc for the targeted organizations.
+IoT components may be used as botnets that are controlled remotely using malware.
+As technology advances, hackers are becoming more sophisticated.
+IoT devices often have limited processing power.
+But when many thousands of IoT devices are leveraged as botnets, they can be mighty.
+They can be used to create a disruptive denial of service attack that creates havoc for the targeted organizations.